mlimberg/BYOBackend/api-documentation/endpoints/senators/post api_v1_senators.md

 ```

 ## Return format
-Current senator profile information returns an array of senator objects.
+* Returns an array with all senators including newly added record

 ## Errors